openmole/ppse/README.md

 Extend CMAES evolutionnary strategy to sample in gaussian mixutres: https://hal.inria.fr/hal-01420342 GCES  is  a  stochastic  method  for  multimodal  optimization  of  nonlinear  nonconvex functions: https://sci-hub.se/https://ieeexplore.ieee.org/document/6729097

+## TODO

+* Consider auto-adjusting explorationProbability depending on how much pattern have been discovered by sampling in the GMM in the previours steps.
+* Consider integrating the cluster with a single point.
+Randomly use covariance of other clusters.